-This recipe will teach how to make Roman-style pizza from scratch.
-Inspired by the memorable pizza sold at Rome’s Forno Campo de Fiori.
+This Roman-style pizza recipe will teach you how to make this crisp, thin-crust pizza from scratch, inspired by the memorable pizza sold at Rome’s Forno Campo de Fiori.

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.